aws-samples/disaster-recovery-workshop/workshop/content/intro/concepts/chaos-engineering.en.md

 ---
 ### AWS Fault Injection Simulator
 AWS FIS is a service dedicated to simulating failures in the AWS environment so that testing can be carried out in a controlled manner.
-AWS FIS simplifies the process of controlling experimentation of applications in a crash environment.
+AWS FIS simplifies the process of controlling the experimentation of applications in a crash environment.
 For more information, see: [AWS Fault Injection Simulator](https://aws.amazon.com/fis/)

 ---
 **References:**